wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 parent
 ^^^^^^

-It is used to link a subordinate codeblock to his parent.
+It is used to link a subordinate decoder to its parent.
 A parent decoder can have multiple child decoders, but take into account that a child decoder cannot be a parent.
 It is possible to create what we call `sibling decoders <https://wazuh.com/blog/sibling-decoders-flexible-extraction-of-information/>`_, which are a great aid in extracting an unknown amount of information.

 +--------------------+------------------+